sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // First instantiate a planner, specifying a heuristic to use (a delegate that estimates the
 // number of actions it will take to get from a given state to a state that satisfies a given goal).
+// You can create a heuristic specific to the problem domain, or you can use a generic one
+// provided by the library.
+// NB #1: both the forward and backward state space search classes have constructor overloads
+// that include a parameter for a delegate to compute the "cost" of an action.
+Potentially useful if
+// it makes sense for a custom heuristic to consider some actions more costly than others.
-// NB: the only heuristic implemented so far is a super-simple one that just counts the differences
+// NB #2: the only generic heuristic implemented so far is a very simple one that just counts the differences
 // between the current state and the goal.
-That's obviously not going to cut it for most problems,
+It's totally useless for backward searches (because
+// it can't rule out unsatisifiable goals) and isn't that great for most forward searches either -
 // but suffices for the very simple problem we are trying to solve here: var planner = new ForwardStateSpaceSearch(ElementDifferenceCount.EstimateCost);